-Even if the NRA decides not to take action the NRA could plan follow-up activities, for example along with the annual open internet monitoring report.
+If the NRA decides not to take action it could plan follow-up activities, for example regular monitoring either in addition to, or along with, the annual open internet monitoring report (Article 5(1), and Article 5(2)).

-If the conclusion of the assessment is that end-users' rights are limited, the offer would be deemed to be in violation of the regulation.
-However, in the event that the ISP changes its zero-rating practice based on the NRA's assessment, the NRA may re-assess the zero-rating offer in its new form.
+If the conclusion of the assessment is that end-users' rights are limited (Article 3(1)), the offer would be deemed to be in violation of the regulation.
+However, in the event that the ISP changes its zero-rating practice based on the NRA's assessment, the NRA may reassess the zero-rating offer in its new form (Article 5(1)).